igholami/igholami.github.io/_pages/about.md

 I am a third-year PhD student at the University of Maryland, majoring in computer science, under the guidance of [Prof. MohammadTaghi Hajiaghayi](https://www.cs.umd.edu/~hajiagha/).
 I earned my Bachelor's degree in Computer Engineering from Sharif University of Technology.

-My primary research area is theoretical computer science, with a focus on designing algorithms for graph problems.
-Additionally, I am exploring computational complexity theory, particularly in generating hard instances with various applications in quantum computing.
+My primary research area is theoretical computer science, focusing on designing algorithms for problems in network design, graph theory, combinatorial optimization, and social choice theory.
+Additionally, I am exploring computational complexity theory, particularly in generating hard instances with applications in quantum computing.